trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

-19/09/2021 : addition of missing information on the site (date of creation and modification of the trick, its category) 19/09/2021 : management of the user's photo (by default) and in the user's edit form for its modification 23/09/2021 : modification of the management of the user's photo (via the user edit form) 24/09/2021 : creation of the "addImageOnServer" function in the Media service
+19/09/2021 : addition of missing information on the site (date of creation and modification of the trick, its category) 19/09/2021 : management of the user's photo (by default) and in the user's edit form for its modification 23/09/2021 : modification of the management of the user's photo (via the user edit form) 24/09/2021 : creation of the "addImageOnServer" function in the Media service 24/09/2021 : renaming of the "Media" service to "MediaManageService"

 ----------------- gestion des email ----------------
 pour tester l'envoi des email un serveur de email ("MailDev) en local a été utilisé